Game-Frag/game-frag-coin/doc/init.md

 Copy gamefragd.init to /etc/init.d/gamefragd.
 Test by running `service gamefragd start`.

-Using this script, you can adjust the path and flags to the gamefragd program by setting the GameFragD and FLAGS environment variables in the file /etc/sysconfig/gamefragd.
+Using this script, you can adjust the path and flags to the gamefragd program by setting the GAMEFRAGD and FLAGS environment variables in the file /etc/sysconfig/gamefragd.
 You can also use the DAEMONOPTS environment variable here.

 ### macOS